Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Efficient implementation using Kronecker product structure

-We now show that the Kronecker product structure can be exploited for efficient computation even when we have a more general structure in the kernel, such as (\ref{eq: additive GP example kronecker prod - main}), by using a empirically centred kernel (\ref{eq: emprical centred kernel}).
-Consider a hierarchical ANOVA kernel for data with a $d$-dimensional grid structure.
-Let us now assume that we have $m$ terms in our additive kernel where $1+d \leq m \leq 2^d$.
-The corresponding Gram matrix $\mathbf{K}$ then also involves addition of $m$ matrices $\mathbf{M}_p$ for $p=1,\ldots,m$:
+We now show that the Kronecker product structure can be exploited for efficient computation even when we have a more general structure in the kernel, by using a empirically centred kernel \eqref{eq: empirically centred kernel}.
+Consider a hierarchical ANOVA kernel as in def. \ref{hierarchical_ANOVA_kernel} for data with a $P$-dimensional grid structure.
+Let us now assume that we have $|\mathcal{S}|$ terms in our additive kernel.
+The corresponding Gram matrix can be given by

+For this class of Gram matrices, we prove the following theorem. \begin{theorem} A matrix $\mathbf{K}$ of the form given by \eqref{eq: non-separble kronecker Gram matrix} has the following decomposition: